-The team is responsible for the strategic development and management of the country Humanitarian program.
+The team is responsible for the strategic development and management of the country Humanitarian and development programs.
 Supports Oxfam’s impact locally, regionally, continentally and globally through ensuring Humanitarian program alignment to the key strategic objectives and program standards.
 Provides strategic leadership and support to resource mobilisation efforts.
 Ensure that the humanitarian programmes make the proper shift, with the quality needed to ensure a proper achievement of the South Sudan Oxfam Response Strategy.
 Ensures that the promotion of women’s rights is at the heart of all Oxfam in South Sudan’s program work.